 Customers want to know right away precisely how they can return a product, where to send it, and how quickly they will get their money back.

 Returns are common, and they don’t always have a negative effect on your brand.
 In fact, it can be a brand booster, interestingly enough.
 This is because 92% of consumers will purchase again from a retailer if the returns process was easy.
 Customers will develop trust with your brand, even if a product didn’t suit their requirements.

 Returns are easy with Selazar.
-The product is simply sent back to our warehouse, where (after inspected) is directly added back to your storage area for repurchase.
+The product is sent back to our warehouse, where (after inspection) is directly added back to your storage area for repurchase.
 Then, through two-way sync, the product quantity level automatically updates on your website.

 Now that is service!